-The Gas for Climate consortium asked Navigant, a leading energy and climate consultancy, to assess the most cost optimall way to fully decarbonise the EU energy system by 2050 and to explore the role and value of gas and its infrastructure to achieve this goal.
-This is being done by comparing a “minimal gas” scenario with an “optimised gas” scenario.
+The 2019 study assessed the cost optimal way to fully decarbonise the EU energy system by 2050 and to explore the role and value of gas and its infrastructure in achieving this goal.
+This was done by comparing a “minimal gas” scenario with an “optimised gas” scenario.
 Both the “optimised gas” scenario and the “minimal gas” scenario assume a net zero emissions EU energy system by 2050.
 The scenarios differ in the extent to which renewable and low carbon gas play a role in the scenarios.
-In the “optimised gas” scenario, renewable and low carbon gas can be used to its full potential, whereas in the “minimal gas” scenario, renewable and low carbon gas use is limited to those sectors where no alternatives are available.
+In the “optimised gas” scenario, renewable and low carbon gas can be used to its full potential, whereas in the “minimal gas” scenario, its use is limited to those sectors where no alternatives are available.

-Using around 2900 TWh or approximately 270 billion cubic metres (natural gas equivalent) of green hydrogen and renewable methane through existing gas infrastructure across the EU saves society €217 billion annually by 2050 compared to an energy system using a minimal amount of gas.
+Using around 2,900 TWh of green hydrogen and renewable methane through existing gas infrastructure across the EU saves society over €200 billion annually by 2050 compared to an energy system using a minimal amount of gas.

-This can be achieved by using cheap renewable electricity to produce hydrogen and by using wastes, residues and sustainable crops to produce biomethane.
+This can be achieved by using cheap renewable electricity to produce hydrogen and by using waste, residues and sustainable crops to produce biomethane.
 Farmers in Italy and France started to apply innovative sequential cultivation practices to produce more biomass on existing agricultural land in a sustainable way.